Femtosecond Pulse Compressors

 Installation

 The femtosecond pulse compressor should be placed in the beam path between the laser and the microscope.
-Two beam heights are supported: 4.75" (120.7 mm), for Thorlabs' Tiberius laser and Coherent's Chameleon™ lasers, and 4.25" (108.0 mm), for other common commercial lasers.
+Two beam heights are supported: 4.75" (120.7 mm), for Coherent's Chameleon™ lasers, and 4.25" (108.0 mm), for other common commercial lasers.
 The beam height is set by a base plate that is included with the unit.
 To set the beam height at 4.25", remove the base plate by unscrewing three bolts compatible with a 9/64" hex key or balldriver.
 Three CL5 and three CL8 Table Clamps are included for securing the pulse compressor to the optical table.

 When the pulse compressor is first installed, it is necessary to align the input and output beams.
 We provide two custom-built apertures for initial alignment; one is shown being installed in the photo to the right.
 The manual contains detailed alignment instructions.
 All internal optical elements are prealigned at Thorlabs before the unit is shipped.